TITLE Director, Dual Credit Program

-The primary job duty of the Director, Dual Credit Program is to provide leadership and coordination for the development and administration of the off-campus high school dual credit program.
-The Director, Dual Credit Program builds relationships with high schools across Missouri to increase dual credit enrollment by assessing the needs of off-campus high school dual credit students and school districts, coordinating with academic departments and colleges to provide courses in response to those needs, implementing marketing and promotion strategies to ensure participation, providing admission and registration support services at off-campus sites, and overseeing orientation and administrative support for students and faculty.
-The Director, Dual Credit Program ensures that the Dual Credit Program is administered in accord with guidelines established by the University, the Missouri Coordinating Board for Higher Education, and the Higher Learning Commission, creates systems to track and document that dual credit guidelines are being met, and is responsive to changing technologies and advances in delivery.
+The Director, Dual Credit Program provides leadership and coordination for the development, administration, and budget of the high school dual credit program.
+The Director, Dual Credit Program builds relationships with high schools across Missouri to increase dual credit enrollment by assessing the needs of high school students and school districts, coordinating with academic departments and colleges to provide courses in response to those needs, implementing marketing and promotion strategies to ensure participation, providing admission and registration support services, and overseeing orientation and administrative support for students, parents, and faculty.
+The Director, Dual Credit Program ensures that the dual credit program is administered in accord with standards established by the University, the Missouri Coordinating Board for Higher Education, and the Higher Learning Commission (HLC), creates systems to track and document that dual credit guidelines are being met, and is responsive to changing technologies and advances in delivery.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Education: A Bachelor’s degree is required, an emphasis in education or a related field is preferred.
-A Master’s degree is preferred.
+Education: A Master’s degree in education or a related field is required.

-Experience: At least four years of successful K-12 or higher education experience is required, that include program development, project management and teaching or administrative responsibilities.
-Prior experience with dual credit instructional delivery is preferred.
+Experience: At least five years of successful K-12 or higher education experience is required, that includes program development, project management, and teaching or administrative responsibilities.

-Skills: Excellent verbal and written communication skills, interpersonal skills (particularly in working with school teachers and administrators), the ability to work well with parents and high school students, and decision-making skills are required.
-A high level of technology proficiency including Microsoft Office, Learning Management System (LMS) utilization such as Blackboard, use of communication platforms for mobile devices, and communication using social media.
-Project management and organizational skills are required.
-Promotion and public relations skills are required.
+Skills: Excellent verbal and written communication skills, interpersonal skills, and decision-making skills are required.
+A high level of technology proficiency including student information systems such as Banner, Microsoft Office, Learning Management System (LMS) utilization such as Blackboard, use of communication platforms for mobile devices, and communication using social media.
+Management and organizational skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.